LetiQuin/Original-Concepts-/README.md

 **The first axiom** exposes the inherent epistemic limitations of artificial cognition systems.
 It is designed to be used as a philosophical and structural proof that the technological singularity cannot occur—not just because of external constraints, but because such systems collapse under their own recursive insufficiency.
 This is a denial of feasibility.

 **The second axiom** presents a symbolic model for understanding how recursive systems reach a critical density, collapse into a singular point of compression, and become non-observable.
 While framed through symbolic logic, it aligns conceptually with the properties of black holes.
-This model cautions that AI development—or any conceptual system—that mirrors these recursive dynamics may unknowingly reproduce the conditions of implosive collapse: structurally, symbolically, cognitively, and socially.
+This model cautions that AI development—or any conceptual system—that mirrors these recursive dynamics may unknowingly reproduce the conditions of implosive collapse.

 Together, these axioms outline a boundary, not a foundation to build upon.
 It is a closure—deliberate and final.&#x20;